tnevolin/mm6-skill-emphasis-mod/Readme.md

 |Crusader|1|
 |Hero|2|

 This is similar to MM7 arms-master bonus.
 Knight become an ultimate arms-master with Paladin following.
-Archer specializes in ranged damage instead and now becomes quite powerful shooter.

 ## Additional reanged weapon attack and speed bonus per level for classes

 Archer and all its promotions doubles skill based attack and speed bonuses to all ranged weapons (bow and blaster).
+This increases archer ranged damage rate by 2-4 times comparing to non archer classes.

 # Weapon usage preference analysis